fuzzymfx/fuzzymfx.github.io/content/current.md

 I am looking to hire a SE intern at my office, RadiusAI.
 Feel free to [reach out](mailto:anubhabr50@gmail.com) if you are interested.

 I have a lot of things on my plate at Work and thus, I am not planning to take up anything new now.
 The projects on hold are *Bee*, *cbrtl- Starting with SWE*, *memcached*, a *distributed file system in Rust*, and a *content summarization using tokenization, vectorDb and AI tool*, codenamed *Hoid*.
 I am planning to start working on them once I settle down.

-The most recent life update is that I got accepted into NYU( *New York University* ) for Masters in Computer Engineering in the Tandon School of Engineering.
-I am moving to NYC!
-The past couple of weeks have been really busy; arranging funds, exploring scholarships, looking for hosuing, and overally planning the move.
-I fly out by the end of August.

 May was hectic.
 I turned 24, went back to home for a week, and spent an amazing time with family and friends.
 I am back in Bangalore now, and life is busy.